andypfau/sparameterviewer/README.md

 ### Missing Features

+- Prevent exceptions on startup, to make debugging more convenient
 - Better error handling when reading invalid files
 - Display: more presets, to quickly scroll through all S-parameters
 - Add transformations in GUI: TDR, Z, Y, H, ABCD, Reciprocity, Passivity, Losslessness